timmyjose-projects/garvel/design/Scratch.md

     This can have many more varieties, but I am thinking, at the very least, some intelligent incremental compilation schemes to speed up compilation.

-    How running a target works?

-    Given a target in the Garvel.gl file, say `foo = "com.foo.bar.Main", here are the steps that will be followed to execute this target:

-       1).

     Post 1.0, all issues and change requests will be logged on, and monitored through, Github.